-- covered by liability insurance. - b.
-All drivers shall be required to assist persons to get in and out of vehicles.
-Such assistance must be available unless expressly prohibited by either a labor contract or insurance policy. - c.
+- include any level of assistance: on and off the vehicle, curb to curb, door to door, or door to in-home. - c.
 All drivers shall be trained to respond to medical emergencies. - d.
+Each program shall develop standards regarding criteria for safe driving records of persons responsible for providing transportation. - e.
 Each program must operate in compliance with P.A.
-1 of 1985 regarding seat belt usage. - 1.14 Each program shall have first-aid supplies available at the service center.
-A staff person knowledgeable in first-aid procedures, including CPR, shall be present at all times participants are in the service center. - 1.15 Procedures to be followed in emergency situations (fire, severe weather, etc.) must be posted in each room of the service center.
+1 of 1985 regarding seat belt usage. - 1.17 Each program shall have written policies and procedures that address medical emergencies.
+Each program shall have first aid supplies available at the service center.
+A staff person certified in first aid procedures, including CPR, shall be present at all times participants are in the service center.
+It is recommended that programs have an AED present and in good working condition. - 1.18 Procedures to be followed in emergency situations (fire, severe weather, etc.) must be posted in each room of the service center.
 Practice drills of emergency procedures shall be conducted once every six months.
-The program shall maintain a record of all practice drills. - 1.16 Each service center must have the following furnishings: - a.
-At least one straight back or sturdy folding chair for each participant and staff person; - b.
-Lounge chairs and/or day beds as needed for naps and rest periods; - c.
-Storage space for participants' personal belongings; - d.
-Tables for both ambulatory and non-ambulatory participants; - e.
-A telephone accessible to all participants; and - f.
-Special equipment as needed to assist persons with disabilities.
+The program shall maintain a record of all practice drills. - 1.19 A monthly calendar of activities must be prepared and posted in a visible place. - 1.20 Each service center must have the following furnishings: - a.
+At least one straight back or sturdy non-folding chair for each participant and staff person - b.
+Lounge chairs and/or day beds as needed for naps and rest periods - c.
+Storage space for participants' personal belongings - d.
+Locked storage space is to be made available at the request of a participant or the participant's guardian or designated representative - e.
+Tables for both ambulatory and non-ambulatory participants - f.
+A telephone accessible to all participants - g.
+Special equipment as needed to assist persons with disabilities - h.
+Bathroom facilities to accommodate persons with disabilities.
+A minimum of one toilet per ten participants is recommended. - i.
+Adequate space for safe arrival and departure